NaloK7/Unic/README.md

 # Unique

-project to unify all my project in one place with GUI using tkinter contain incoming:
+project to unify all my project in one place with GUI using tkinter.

+incoming:
 mini games:
   tic tac toe
   puissance 4